Day 85 of a Year Long Road Trip Along America’s Scenic Byways

 By the time I reached Carrabelle, it was late afternoon, and I had to decide how I wanted to spend another freezing cold night.
-A few state parks offering camping were located on barrier islands nearby and the closest Walmart, near Panama City, was about 1.5 hours away.
+A few state parks offering camping were located on nearby barrier islands, and the closest Walmart, near Panama City, was about 1.5 hours away.
 Neither sounded very appealing – a wind exposed campground or a parking lot 90 miles away.

 I continued west, took a quick driving tour of Apalachicola, and called a horse related, family friend, Dottie to see if their condo in Destin was open to visitors.
 Indeed, it was!
-Normally, I wouldn’t have driven, 140 miles for a house, but I figured it would be nice to have some heat and the Destin Beach would be just as pretty, if not prettier, than the two state parks I was planning on visiting tomorrow.
+Normally, I wouldn’t have driven, 140 miles for a house in the Florida Panhandle, but I figured it would be nice to have some heat and the Destin Beach would be just as pretty, if not prettier, than the two state parks I was planning on visiting tomorrow.
 Thank you, Dottie!
 ETB

 Other Articles About Florida You May Like

 - Day 83 – Road to Flamingo – The Florida Everglades

 - Day 84 – Gulf Coast Drive Along the Florida Panhandle

 Check out the photographic note cards and key chains at my shop.
 Each card has a travel story associated with it.
 20% of proceeds are donated to charity.